mthadian/darts_scoring/README.md

 Method 1:

-•	Copy the file /darts/darts.py to local machine.
+•	Copy the file /darts.py to local machine.

 •	Using python 3 run the file, i.e python darts.py

 Method 2:

-•	Alternatively, import the darts directory from an ide like pycharm and run the file.
+•	Alternatively, import the project from an ide like pycharm and run the file.